theMike97/281PlusPlus/README.md

 Internet Explorer is not supported, but all current versions of Opera, Edge, Firefox, and Chrome are.
 For more browser support/compatability details, look at [P5 Browser Support](https://github.com/processing/p5.js/blob/master/developer_docs/supported_browsers.md).

+Edge browser uses shortcut Shift+Scroll to move back in browser history so this needs to be fixed.

 ## Authors

 * Michael Lauderback